dmurra5/data.science.salaries/README.md

     If you have taken statistics classes before, you may want to stretch yourself and ask a different type of question.
 Please feel free to reach out to me if you are comfortable going beyond the statistics we have covered in this class, and want to ask a question that doesn't fit into either of the structures suggested above.

-2. Each row in the dataset is a college in the USA.
-Therefore **your question must be about colleges, not about students**.
-For example, you cannot ask "Is there a relationship between graduation rate and ethnicity of a student", because we do not have data on students.
-However, you could ask "Is there a relationship between the % of non-white students in a college and the graduation rate of each college?" (however, you may not use this question - I want you to come up with your own).

-3. Your question should be somewhat interesting.
+   Your question should be somewhat interesting.
 Ask yourself, "Would a newspaper publish an article on this topic?"
 (In contrast, you should not just pick two random continuous variables and throw them into a linear model to see what falls out...)

-**Once you have a question ready, you need to propose it to your group members:**

-* In-person sections will do this in class (you will also have a group channel in Slack, and the final list of questions you generate should be posted here).
-* Online sections will post and discuss their questions in a group channel in Slack.

 When proposing a question you need to provide your group members the following information: